luisawatkins/orbitdb-storacha-bridge/README.md

 ### CAR Storage Tests

-The `car-storage.test.js` suite provides comprehensive validation of the CAR (Content Addressable Archive) storage layer that enables persistent file-based storage for OrbitDB databases.
-The **Full OrbitDB Integration with Persistence** test demonstrates complete database lifecycle management: creating an OrbitDB instance with CAR storage, adding todo entries, persisting to CAR files, closing the database, reopening with a new OrbitDB instance, and verifying all data is perfectly recovered.
+The `car-storage.test.js` suite provides validation of the CAR (Content Addressable Archive) storage layer that enables persistent file-based storage for OrbitDB databases.
+The **Full OrbitDB Integration with Persistence** test demonstrates database lifecycle management: creating an OrbitDB instance with CAR storage, adding todo entries, persisting to CAR files, closing the database, reopening with a new OrbitDB instance, and verifying all data is perfectly recovered.
 This test validates that CAR storage can serve as a reliable persistence layer for OrbitDB's entry, heads, and index storage, ensuring data survives across application restarts.

 ## Contributing